Healthcare Modernisation in Northern Cyprus: A System in Transformation

 Lower complication rates

-These capabilities also support medical education and international patient confidence.
+These capabilities also support medical education and enhance international patient confidence.

 Artificial Intelligence in Northern Cyprus Healthcare